 I study the taxonomy and systematics of parasitoid wasps.
 This means I describe new species, giving them names and a formal description so that they can be identified by scientists and the public, and also look at how those species are related to each other through time.
-I have just completed my PhD on a group of wasps called the Microgastrinae.
+I completed my PhD at The University of Adelaide on a group of wasps called the Microgastrinae in 2019, and continue to work on describing and documenting their biodiversity.
 These wasps are parasitoids of butterfly and moth caterpillars, and are important in the environment for controlling caterpillar populations.

 I am passionate about outreach, and hold a Masters in Science Communication Outreach from the Australian National University, where I spent a year travelling around to schools and helping to run public science exhibitions with the Questacon Science Circus.